ariyin/ariyin.github.io/README.md

 # jenna wang's portfolio
-this portfolio is powered by vite and deployed via github pages
+this portfolio is powered by [vite](https://vitejs.dev/) and deployed via [github pages](https://pages.github.com/). the code was written using: html, css, javascript, react, and markdown (for this readme lol).

 ## commands
 - to start: `npm start`